noi-techpark/odh-docs/source/howto.rst

 #. :doc:`/howto/mobility/getstarted` Getting started with the
    new API v2.
-#. :doc:`/howto/mobility/mobility`.
-Since the APIs are very
-   generic, directions contained in this howto can be applied to any dataset of the mobility domain.
-#. :doc:`/howto/mobility/mobilityanalytics`.
-This howto guides you in
+#. :doc:`/howto/mobility/mobilityanalytics` This howto guides you in
    browse and query data produces from the sensors used in the mobility domain.
+#.
+How to access e-Charging Stations Data?
+This howto is
+   |deprecated| and has been removed, please refer to
+   :doc:`/howto/mobility/getstarted` if you are interested in accessing the mobility dataset.

 .. toctree::
    :maxdepth: 1
    :hidden:

    howto/mobility/getstarted
-   howto/mobility/mobility
    howto/mobility/mobilityanalytics

 Tourism